-Additionally, in July 2023, we entered into a transfer letter and U.K. employment contract with Mr. Norström in connection with his temporary transfer from Sweden to the U.K., which provides for (i) a fixed term of employment at Spotify Ltd from August 21, 2023 to August 18, 2024, (ii) continued vesting of Mr. Norström's equity awards in accordance with their terms during such period, and (iii) substantially the same terms as described for Mr. Norström above, except that Mr. Norström is not entitled to subsidized health benefits upon the qualifying terminations described above.
+Further, in July 2023, we entered into a transfer letter and U.K. employment contract with Mr. Norström in connection with his temporary transfer from Sweden to the U.K., which provided for (i) a fixed term of employment at Spotify Ltd from August 21, 2023 to August 18, 2024, (ii) continued vesting of Mr. Norström's equity awards in accordance with their terms during such period, and (iii) substantially the same terms as described for Mr. Norström above.
+Mr. Norström returned from the U.K. to Sweden in August 2024 and, accordingly, the transfer letter and U.K. employment contract described above are no longer in effect.